-A cornea transplant is a procedure which replaces damaged tissue on the eye's clear surface.
-It can also be referred to as a corneal transplant, keratoplasty, penetrating keratoplasty (PK) or corneal graft.
+A corneal transplantation is a procedure which replaces damaged tissue on the eye's clear surface.

 Deep Anterior Lamellar Keratoplasty

 DALK is a partial-thickness corneal transplant that replaces the thinned or scarred corneal stroma (the bulk of corneal tissue) while preserving the two innermost layers of the patient's cornea (Descemet's membrane and the endothelium).
 The bulk of the patient's diseased outer cornea will be removed and replaced by a healthy donor tissue.
 The patient's healthy endothelial layer keeps the cornea clear and compact by removing fluid from the bulk of the cornea.

 The major advantage of this type of surgery is to retain the patient’s own healthy endothelium without transplanting the donor endothelium.
 That way it limits the risk of a potentially blinding graft rejection of the donor endothelial cells which may occur with conventional penetrating keratoplasty (full-thickness corneal transplant).

 In addition, DALK is a safer alternative to the conventional penetrating keratoplasty because it does not need to cut out the cornea completely to open the eye as in the full-thickness corneal transplantation.
 DALK can be used in patients with extremely thin corneas (keratoconus or corneal ectasia after LASIK); superficial corneal scarring induced by contact lens or herpes infection; and patients with hereditary corneal stromal dystrophies with corneal opacities.